DillanImans/dillanimans/README.md

 ### 👾 Projects
 - Luna — a surveillance app aiming to unify health reports globally, keep them regularly updated and reliable, and account for bias in reporting.
 In progress.
+- Medical AI Data Directory — a curated directory of medical AI datasets with accompanying analysis, aimed at making relevant data easier to find and evaluate.
+In progress.
+- **[Fridge Scanner](https://github.com/gatosopa/food_app_flutter)** — an app that scans fridge photos to identify ingredients and recommend recipes, built with Flutter and Flask.